AN INDEX OF OVER 40 FEATURE LENGTH ARTICLES ON EDINBURGH ATTRACTIONS

-Discover some of the best things to do in Edinburgh.
-The city centre is compact, if a little hilly in some places, but definitely small enough to be explored on foot.
-There are beautiful open spaces, historic castles and palaces.
-There are orderly New Town streets and higgledy-piggledy Old Town closes and wynds just waiting to be explored.
+Visiting Edinburgh is one of life’s great pleasures.
+Its city centre is compact, if a little hilly in some places, but definitely small enough to be explored on foot.
+There are beautiful open spaces, historic castles and palaces, with orderly New Town streets and higgledy-piggledy Old Town closes and wynds just waiting to be explored.

-For a millennium, Edinburgh and its Old Town developed around the castle and spread east to west along the Royal Mile.
+For a millennium, Edinburgh, originally ‘Din Eidyn’ and its Old Town developed around the castle and spread east to west along the Royal Mile.

 However, with the Old Town becoming increasingly cramped and insanitary, many people would definitely not have recognised Defoe’s extravagant description.